Previous Page Next Page

 3000 Information & Referral (I&R) Reports

-SWI cannot complete an intake when information does not meet the statutory definitions of what Adult Protective Services, Child Protective Investigations, Child Care Investigation, or Provider Investigations can investigate.
-SWI assesses a report that is not an intake or case-related special request as an information and referral report (I&R).
+Intake specialists cannot complete an intake when information does not meet the statutory definitions of what Adult Protective Services (APS), Child Protective Investigations (CPI), Child Care Investigations (CCI), or Provider Investigations (PI) can investigate.
+The intake specialist completes an information and referral (I&R) when reported information does not meet the criteria for an intake.

-Depending on the I&R type, SWI may forward it to field staff for review, send it to another agency, or close the I&R.
+Depending on the I&R type, SWI may forward it to field staff for handling, send it to another agency for review, or close the I&R.

 3100 I&R Types

-SWI uses 19 types of information and referrals (I&R) reports.
+SWI uses 18 types of information and referral (I&R) reports.
 The following sections explain each type.

 3101 CVS Caseworker Notification

-The intake specialist completes an I&R CVS Caseworker Notification anytime a child in DFPS conservatorship is a principal in an intake for any program.
+The intake specialist completes an I&R CVS Caseworker Notification anytime a child in DFPS conservatorship or an adult in extended foster care is a principal in an intake for any program.

 The intake specialist completes separate I&Rs when there are either: